-Why Bologna with Kids?
+Why Bologna for Kids?

-Our decision to visit Villa Pia at October half term was decided upon when I found flights from Liverpool to Pisa with Ryanair for £200 return for all five of us.
+Our decision to visit Villa Pia at October half term was decided upon when I found flights from Liverpool to Pisa with Ryanair for £200 return for all five of us on Skyscanner.
 On closer inspection the return flight from Pisa was far too early to be practical (no fun when actually on holiday) so I tried to find similar flights in and out of other airports in the region using the really handy function on Skyscanner.
 We ended up booking return flights from Manchester to Bologna including one checked in bag for £249.

 Tip: If you’ve not used this function on Skyscanner before then you really should, it’s a fantastic way of finding cheap flights if you’re flexible as to where to go.
 It’s how we ended up spending February half term in Porto in 2018 and February half term in Lisbon in 2017.
 Flights for both trips were under £250 for the 5 of us.